bostonlink/cuckooforcanari/README.md

 A Cuckoo Sandbox v0.5 or later local network or host installation and have the Cuckoo API running.
 See: http://www.cuckoosandbox.org/

-This package depends on the python requests package (added requests source into the project)
+This package depends on the python requests package added requirement to setup.py will automatically download and install the requests package if needed.

 ### 2.3 - How to install
 Once you have the Canari framework installed and working, follow the directions below to install cuckooforcanari